002A/ixora.io/itp/visual_language/color-palette.rst

 I also wanted to learn how to use Photoshop to reduce a photograph to a specific limited set of colors.
 This can be done by converting the image to Indexed Colors and a custom color table.
 All of the below photos were taken by me in the past few months.

-This is a talented woman danced while my friend `Colin <https://en.wikipedia.org/wiki/Colin_Huggins>`_ played piano in Washington Square Park:
+This is a photo of a talented woman dancing while my friend `Colin <https://en.wikipedia.org/wiki/Colin_Huggins>`_ played piano in Washington Square Park:

 .. image:: /images/itp/visual_language/week4/dancer.png
   :width: 100%